Experiencing UAE's traditional Hammam baths

 The traditional Hammam bath, also known as a "Turkish bath," is an essential part of Middle Eastern culture, and it's a unique experience that should not be missed when visiting the United Arab Emirates (UAE).
 These communal baths, which have been around for centuries, offer not just a place to cleanse the body but also a place to relax, unwind and socialize.
 In this article, we will explore what you can expect when visiting a traditional Hammam bath in the UAE and how to make the most of your experience.

 The Traditional Hammam Experience

 When you visit a traditional Hammam bath, the first thing you will notice is the intricate tilework and the warm, humid atmosphere.
-The baths are typically large, open spaces with several communal areas, including a central room with a raised marble platform, called the "göbek taşı" or "navel stone," which is used for relaxation and massage.
+The baths are typically large, open spaces with several communal areas, including a central room with a raised marble platform called the "göbek taşı" or "navel stone," used for relaxation and massage.
 The Hammam has separate areas for men and women, and many of them are often part of health clubs, spas, or hotels.

 The traditional Hammam experience begins with a full-body scrub, performed by a trained therapist using a rough mitt made of coarse fabric or natural fibers.
 This full-body scrub is used to exfoliate the skin, remove dead cells, and leave the skin feeling soft and smooth.
 After the scrub, you will then be covered with soap lather and be given a relaxing massage.
 The massage is typically performed with a soft cloth or foam designed to increase circulation, ease muscle tension, and promote relaxation.